cirrusflyer275ds/ctx-eor-site/docs/compliance.md

 ## Hire Smarter — Stay Safer

-When you work with CTX-EOR, you're not operating in a legal gray area.
+When you work with Hireway, you're not operating in a legal gray area.
 You're fully covered — from day one — with IRS, DHS, DOL, and state-level compliance built in.

 No guesswork.
 No shortcuts.
 No risky contractor misclassification.